Everywhere you go has the risk of crime and everywhere has areas less popular with tourists....

 Bermuda’s Best Beaches and Coves

-We’ve thought about all kinds of different things when putting together our top five beaches in Bermuda to make sure there’s something for everyone.
-Not just the perfect pink sand and clear water but also the facilities, activities and how crowded they may be.
+We’ve thought about all kinds of different things when putting together our top six beaches in Bermuda to make sure there’s something for everyone.
+Not just the perfect pink-sand and clear water but also the facilities, activities and how crowded they may be.
+Here they are in descending order.

 6. Astwood Cove Beach, Warwick